Baker Mayfield Leads Browns to Epic Comeback in Debut vs. Sam Darnold, Jets

 Baker Mayfield Changes Fabric of Browns Offense

-Mayfield entered the game because of injury, as the Browns announced starter Tyrod Taylor suffered a concussion, but the writing was on the wall.
+Mayfield entered the game in the second quarter because of injury, as the Browns announced starter Tyrod Taylor suffered a concussion, but the writing was on the wall.

 Taylor was an ugly 4-of-14 for 19 yards and drew loud boos and "we want Baker" chants from the crowd.
 A blocked punt set up New York's first touchdown, but Taylor missed multiple throws and appeared uncomfortable while dealing with consistent pressure.